-Leaders - Forey, Bazaine, Douay, Mirandol, Marquez, Almonte.
+Leaders Forey, Bazaine, Douay, Mirandol, Marquez, Almonte.

-Infantry - 2nd and 3rd Marines, 1/2nd Zouaves Battalions, 3rd Zouaves, 3/1st Zouave Battalions, 99th Ligne, 81st Ligne, 95th Ligne, 51st Ligne, 62nd Ligne, Marine Battalions, 18th Chasseurs a Pied, 7th Chasseurs a Pied, 1/3rd Algerian, French Infantry Battalions 1-8.
+Infantry 2nd and 3rd Marines, 1/2nd Zouaves Battalions, 3rd Zouaves, 3/1st Zouave Battalions, 99th Ligne, 81st Ligne, 95th Ligne, 51st Ligne, 62nd Ligne, Marine Battalions, 18th Chasseurs a Pied, 7th Chasseurs a Pied, 1/3rd Algerian, French Infantry Battalions 1-8.

-Cavalry - 2/2nd Chasseurs d'Afrique Squadron, 1st, 2nd, 3rd Chasseur's d'Afrique, 12th Chasseurs a Cheval (4), 1/5th Hussar Squadron, 1/1st, 1/2nd, 2/1st, 2/2nd Imperial Mexican Cavalry Brigades.
+Cavalry 2/2nd Chasseurs d'Afrique Squadron, 1st, 2nd, 3rd Chasseur's d'Afrique, 12th Chasseurs a Cheval (4), 1/5th Hussar Squadron, 1/1st, 1/2nd, 2/1st, 2/2nd Imperial Mexican Cavalry Brigades.

-Artillery - Marine, Naval Mountain, 8/1st, 1st Guards Horse.
+Artillery Marine, Naval Mountain, 8/1st, 1st Guards Horse.

-Navy - The Imperial Navy and all 4 Imperial Army units are available.
+Navy The Imperial Navy and all 4 Imperial Army units are available.

-At Vera Cruz:
+At Vera Cruz: Egyptian Battalion.

-Infantry - Egyptian Battalion

-In any Imperial Controlled Province:
+In any Imperial Controlled Province: Leader Dupin, all 6 Contra units, Conservative Cavalry Squadrons 1-4.

-Leaders - Dupin

-Infaantry - All 6 Contra units

-Cavalry - Conservative Cavalry Squadrons 1-4.

-In the Force Pool:

-9th and 10th Ligne Battalions (5)

-13.2.1 Special Imperial Set Up Instructions: For each of the two-step Imperial units (except the 12th Chasseurs a Cheval) the Imperial player rolls 1D6 and applies the following:
+13.2.1 Special Imperial Set Up Instructions For each of the 2-step Imperial units (except the 12th Chasseurs a Cheval) the Imperial player rolls a die and applies the following:

-1-3 - Unit is deployed at full-strength
+- 1-3 Unit is deployed at full-strength

-4-5 - Unit is deployed at reduced strength
+- 4-5 Unit is deployed at reduced strength

-6 - Unit is placed in the Force Pool (eliminated)
+- 6 Unit is placed in the Force Pool (eliminated)

-For the other one-step Imperial infantry and artillery units, roll 1D6 four times and total the results.
-The DR total is the minimum amount of CFs from among the one step infantry and/or artillery units the Imperial player must place in the Imperial Force Pool (eliminated).
+For the other one-step Imperial infantry and artillery units in a die is rolled 4 times and the results totaled.
+The DR total is the minimum amount of CF from among the one-step infantry and/or artillery units the Imperial player must place in the Imperial Force Pool (eliminated).
 For each artillery unit selected perform another DR per Case 6.3.5 to determine if it is permanently removed from play.

-For the remaining one-step Imperial cavalry units roll 1D6 twice.
-The DR total is the minimum amount of CFs from among the one-step cavalry units the Imperial player must place in the Imperial Force Pool (eliminated).
-If the Imperial player has to eliminate more units than called for by the mandated CF total, well too bad.
+For the remaining one-step Imperial cavalry units a die is rolled 2 times.
+The DR total is the minimum amount of CF from among the one-step cavalry units the Imperial player must place in the Imperial Force Pool (eliminated).

+If the Imperial player has to eliminate more units than called for by the mandated CF, well too bad.
 This is war!
 Deal with it!